Eccodyne/Plant-Watering-System/README.md

 ### 🔎 How do I get started?
 - Download *.3mf file for the Plant Watering System Project on Makerworld: [Link](https://makerworld.com/de/models/2927499-garmin-g1000-controller-ms-flight-simulator-2024#profileId-3276793)
 - Print all parts with your 3D printer
-- Atatch the ESP32 board to the bottom of the housing using M2.5 screws
+- Attach the ESP32 board to the bottom of the housing using M2.5 screws
 - Attach the DS3231 RTC module to the bottom of the housing using M2.5 screws
 - Cut off the mini plugs from the cables of the water pumps to do the next step
 - Solder jumnper wires to the GND cable (blue) and V cable (red) of the water pumps.
 Important: the V cable coming from the water pump must have a male connector which needs to be attached to a relay later on.
 This does not work with a female connector.